 May to June 21st tasks include

-- Cemetery - removal of overhanging branches from lychgate and store shed
+Cemetery grass cut x 2 and removal of overhanging branches from Lychgate and store shed

-- Little Green - additional bollard installed to prevent further erosion by vehicles
+Little Green - installation of additional bollards to prevent erosion from vehicles

 Visibility splays on the main roads